PrashansaAmbarkar/deno-and-typescript/README.md

 The topics I would be covering in Deno and TypeScript

-* I would be going the implementation and processing using Deno.
+* I worked on the implementation and processing using Deno.

-* I would be working on javascript, html and Css to develop a small project.
+* I worked on the typeScript and working of the code.

-* I will put my hands on TypeScript as well.

-* I would also be working on debugging.
+* .